nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 ### Topic-Based Folder Structure

 Numbered folders with `README.md`s provide a clear, lightweight learning path.
+Folders allow you to add additional resources and examples where relevant.

 ### AI Instruction Files